nfitbh72/bricks/docs/myplan.md

 ## Future Features

+- [X] Add a tutorial screen on level 1 start with gameplay instructions and OK button
+- [X] Make the leaderboards permanent, explain where you are going to store the data
+- [] There is special animation when the last brick of the level is destroyed, make this the last *destructible* brick that dies, not necessarily the last brick in the level
 - [X] Add base health to each level in the config
 - [X] Indestructible bricks
 - [] Add many maps